Share This Post

-Orange County Juvenile Justice Center or Lamoreaux Courthouse Information – including what you need to know if you have to go to Court in The City of Orange.
+Orange County Juvenile Court Lamoreaux Courthouse Information – including what you need to know if you have to go to Court in The City of Orange.

 The OC Courthouse in The City of Orange was built in 1992.
-It is named after Betty Lou Lamoreaux, the first woman appointed to the Orange County Superior Court, in 1976, and the Juvenile Court presiding judge from 1985 to 1988.
+It’s named after Betty Lou Lamoreaux, the first woman judge in the Orange County Superior Court, in 1976.
+She was also the OC Juvenile Court presiding judge from 1985 to 1988.

-The building contains 15 juvenile justice courtrooms, 13 family law and probate courtrooms, a 60-bed intake and reception center for young offenders, and two parking structures.
+The building contains 15 juvenile justice courtrooms, 13 family law and probate courtrooms.
+The complex also has a 60-bed intake and reception center for young offenders, and two parking structures.
 Its average daily pedestrian traffic is 3,400 persons entering and existing the entrance to the courthouse.

-The Court in Orange handles only family law cases, and juvenile and probate or conservatorship matters.
+The Courthouse in Orange handles only family law cases, and juvenile and probate or conservatorship matters.
 It handles juvenile (under 18) cases from anywhere in the County of Orange.

 This court does not have exterior traffic windows, unlike other courthouses in Orange County.
 Everyone has to wait in the security check line.